Scheduled MonumentsEnglandMarket cross at junction of High Street, Low Street and Haxey Lane

 What is Market cross at junction of High Street, Low Street and Haxey Lane?

-Market cross at junction of High Street, Low Street and Haxey Lane is a medieval market cross situated in the village of Haxey in Lincolnshire.
+Market cross at junction of High Street, Low Street and Haxey Lane is a scheduled ancient monument standing at the commercial centre of Haxey village in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015537.

 Who is responsible for protecting Market cross at junction of High Street, Low Street and Haxey Lane?